Uconnect-Technologies/wertik-js/docs/v3/mailer.md

 }
 ```

-If you want dynamic data you can pass a template as handlebars template.
+If you want dynamic data you can pass a template as a handlebars template.
 And variables will be an object.